aws-amplify/amplify-data/packages/e2e-tests/README.md

 ## How it works:

+- TODO

 ## How to add a new test / test local changes:

+- TODO

 ## [TODO/Follow-up] Using execa with Jest in Node

-Problem using execa with Jest in Node.
+Problem using `execa` with Jest in Node.
 ESM import issue.
 Tried a few config options, but no luck.
 They don't use Jest, so no help here.

 - https://github.com/sindresorhus/execa/issues/465
 - https://jestjs.io/docs/ecmascript-modules